 This blog is inspired by some cases and consults I have had where a spouse has gone out of their way to get their spouse to leave the marital home.

-To prepare our readers for what they might expect we will explore the various ways some spouses have tried to trick their spouse into leaving the marital home.
-We will also discuss some things you should consider before you agree to leave the marital home.
+To prepare our readers for what they might expect, we will explore the various ways some spouses have tried to trick their spouses into leaving the marital home.
+We will also discuss things you should consider before you agree to leave the marital home.

 Temporary Restraining Orders Used to Trick Spouses into Leaving the Marital Home

-I have represented multiple spouses who, after being served with divorce papers that included a TRO, thought they had to leave the marital home.
-This is because when they were served with the paperwork, they did not understand what the TRO means.
+After being served with divorce papers that included a TRO, I have represented multiple spouses who had to leave the marital home.
+They did not understand what the TRO meant when they were served with the paperwork.

-Often, their spouse wanted them out of the marital home and helped their misunderstanding by telling them that a TRO meant they have to get out of the home and if they do not leave, the police would be called and they would be arrested.
+Often, their spouse wanted them out of the marital home and helped their misunderstanding by telling them that a TRO meant they had to get out of the home, and if they did not leave, the police would be called, and they would be arrested.

 Changing the Locks on the Marital Home